ARW4/FPL_Project/README.md

   - Google Sheets API
   - Google Drive API
   - IAM Servcie Account Credentials API
-  - Identity and Access MAnagement (IAM)API
+  - Identity and Access Management (IAM)API

 ### Using the Credentials saved as JSON you can now past this into github secrets.
 - Navigate to your Repository > Settings > Secrets and variables > Actions > New repository secret